-- To foster a strong sense of belonging among staff and past and present students.
+- To foster a strong sense of belongingness among staff and past and present students.

 The Department provides the best possible resources to staff and students for effective teaching and learning & research.

-A large well illuminated & cross ventilated hall having sitting capacity of 150 students at a time.
+A large well-illuminated & cross-ventilated hall, having a sitting capacity of 150 students at a time.
 Several cooling chambers, embalming room & tanks for Cadavers are attached to the Dissection hall.

-Is one of its type consisting of approximately 200 wet and dry specimens, torsos which can be dismantled and reassembled for teaching purpose.
-We have about 50 models including 13 working models.
-We also have a series of cross sections of body parts along with their labeled photographs and legends.
-There is a separate radiological section present in the museum with a vast illustrative and descriptive collection of typical, atypical and rare X-rays, Ultrasounds, CT Scans and MRIs.
+It is one of its types consisting of approximately 200 wet and dry specimens, torsos which can be dismantled and reassembled for teaching purposes.
+We have about 50 models, including 13 working models.
+We also have a series of body parts cross-sections and their labeled photographs and legends.
+A separate radiological section is present in the museum with a vast illustrative and descriptive collection of typical, atypical, and rare X-rays, Ultrasounds, CT scans, and MRIs.

-Has a capacity of 90 students at a time with light source on each seat.
-It has audiovisual aids along with LCD and projector for demonstrating histology slides.
+The laboratory has a capacity of 90 students with a light source on each seat.
+It has an audiovisual aid, LCD, and projector to demonstrate histology slides.

-This is very well equipped with experimental histological, anthropological & other research work material.
+The lab is well-equipped with experimental histological, anthropological & other research work material.

 There are two demonstration rooms with a seating capacity of about 90 students each.

-There are over 93 books with latest editions on the subject along with both National and International journals.
+There are 150+ books with the latest editions on the subject and national and international journals.